Photo by Paulina Zepeda

 Contact

-For commissions & licensing:
+For freelance commissions & licensing:

-Phone: 347-725-1939 (feel free to call if assignment is time-sensitive)
+Phone: 347-725-1939 (call or text if assignment is timely)

 Email: thalia.juarez.photo@gmail.com

-Based in: New York City (Harlem)
+Based in: Brooklyn, New York

 Languages: English/Spanish